jessesquires/jessesquires.com/_posts/2021-03-30-apple-cooperation-with-authoritarian-governments.md

 {% include updated_notice.html
 message="
 The entries below were added after this piece was first published.
 I will continue to keep this post up-to-date as new events occur.
 The date of this notice reflects the last time an update was published.
+Updates are in chronological order.
+Scroll to the bottom for the most recent update.
 "
 %}